 Command Not Found After Installation

-If the 7zz command returns “command not found” after installation, verify the binary location and PATH configuration:
+If the 7zz command returns “command not found” after installation, verify the binary exists:

 ls -l /usr/local/bin/7zz

-If the file exists but still isn’t recognized, check that /usr/local/bin is in your PATH.
-PATH is the shell’s search order for executables, just like the PATH environment variable in Windows tells Command Prompt where to find programs:
+If the file exists but the command still fails, check that /usr/local/bin is in your PATH (the shell’s search order for executables):

 echo $PATH | grep -o '/usr/local/bin'

-If the directory isn’t listed, append it to your shell configuration so every new terminal session inherits the setting:
+If the directory is not listed, add it to your shell configuration:

 echo 'export PATH="/usr/local/bin:$PATH"' >> ~/.bashrc